Gravitational instability in partially ionized plasmas: A two-fluid approach: Equilibrium and basic equations

 In the limit of $\alpha_{\rm{e}}\equiv\rho_{\rm{e}}/\rho_{\rm{n}}\ll1$, we have ${\bm v}={\bm v}_n+\alpha_{\rm{e}} {\bm v}_e$, ${\bm v}_e\approx {\bm v}-{\bm u}$, and ${\bm v}_n\approx{\bm v}+\alpha_{\rm{e}} {\bm u}$.

 Next, combining Eqs. \eqref{eq-mom-e} and \eqref{eq-mom-n}, and noting that ${\bm v}\approx {\bm v}_n$ and $\rho\approx\rho_n $ for $\alpha_{\rm{e}}\ll1$, we obtain

-where we have used $\rho_e\nu_{\rm{en}}=\rho_n\nu_{\rm{ne}}$, i.e., the friction coefficients are equal.
+where we have used $\rho_e\nu_{\rm{en}}=\rho_n\nu_{\rm{ne}}$.
 When there is a significant background of neutrals, electron-neutral collisions become frequent.
 This creates a strong drag force that prevents the free Larmor gyration of electrons, in contrast to fully ionized plasmas.
 In this situation, the Lorentz force on the electron-neutral (EN) fluid outweighs that on electrons alone.
+Also, for the EN fluid to behave as a single fluid, we must have $u<v$.
 Therefore, we can neglect the term involving the relative velocity ${\bm u} \equiv {\bm v}_n - {\bm v}_e$ in Eq. \eqref{eq-mom-EN}.
 The term in this equation involving electron density variation (${\bm v}_e\partial\rho_e/\partial t$) is also less significant compared to the inertial term $\rho \partial {\bm v}/\partial t$ for EN fluids.
 Thus, neglecting the terms involving ${\bm u}$ and $\partial \rho_e/\partial t$ and considering $v_n\sim v$, Eq. \eqref{eq-mom-EN} can be represented as an ideal single EN-fluid equation as

+From Eq. \eqref{eq-mom-en}, it follows that the EN fluid experiences a reduced Lorentz force due to the appearance of the factor $\alpha_{\rm e}$.
+It is important to note that we have retained both the electron-neutral and ion-neutral drag forces in the equations of motion for electrons and neutrals, and the electron-neutral drag force cancels when adding these equations.

 The momentum balance equation for singly charged ions is